Dan Salvemini: Youth

-Salvemini attended the University of California, Berkeley where he played on the Golden Bears soccer team from 1975 to 1978.
-He finished his career at Cal with 54 goals and 17 assists to place him second on the career goals and points lists.
+Salvemini attended the University of California, Berkeley, where he played on the Golden Bears soccer team from 1975 to 1978.
+He finished his career at Cal with 54 goals and 17 assists, placing him second on the career goals and points lists.
 He also gained third team All-American recognition in 1976, 1977 and 1978.
 Salvemini was inducted into the Golden Bears Hall of Fame in 1990.

 Professional

-In January 1979, the Washington Diplomats selected Salvemini in the first round (sixth overall) of the NASL Draft.
+In January 1979, the Washington Diplomats selected Salvemini in the first round (sixth overall) of the North American Soccer League draft (NASL draft).
 However, he injured his knee and had surgery a few days after the draft.
 He sat out the entire 1979 season.
-In 1980, Salvemini played a single season with the Philadelphia Fury in the North American Soccer League (NASL).
-He spent the 1981-1982 season with the Philadelphia Fever in the Major Indoor Soccer League.
+In 1980, Salvemini played a single season with the Philadelphia Fury in the NASL.
+He spent the 1981–1982 season with the Philadelphia Fever in the Major Indoor Soccer League.
 He played an unknown number of seasons with the Memphis Americans in the Major Indoor Soccer League.
 He also played for the San Jose Earthquakes during the 1985 Western Alliance Challenge Series.
-His brother Len also played professionally.
+His brother, Len, also played professionally.